 Travel insurance is always recommended when traveling, as it helps cover medical costs, lost luggage, theft, and more.
 World Nomads and TravelInsurance.com are the two best in the business and will look out for you when things go awry on your trip.

 For example, your medical insurance in your state or country may not cover you when you go to another country or state.
 You need a travel insurance policy to ensure your safety and convenience.

 Apart from personal injuries, a travel insurance policy covers many other things during an emergency.
 You can even be compensated for a trip cut short and many others, but it depends on your insurer.
 Check out TravelInsurance.com or InsureMyTrip.

 See Related: Best Boston Tours

 Transport around Boston

 Once you are in Boston, you may need to navigate the city.
 That may not be a problem if you have a tour guide.
 But without that, you can get into dangerous neighborhoods in Boston or waste time discovering the city.
 Find your tour guide at GetYourGuide or Viator to help you create memorable experiences in Boston.

 Your tour guide can also help you arrange transportation to and from the places you want to visit.
-But if you need to explore everything yourself, renting a car is the best option.
+But renting a car is the best option if you need to explore everything yourself.
 Search and book yours at RentalCars or Kayak for reliable and flexible services.

-Accommodation is another big thing to consider when visiting Boston or any other city.
+Accommodation is another big consideration when visiting Boston or any other city.
 Different hotels and inns offer accommodation services, but the price differs.
 Use Booking.com to find what matches your pocketbook.
 We will talk about this in more detail later.

 Your safety is another big thing to consider when visiting Boston.
-Boston is known for its higher than average crime rate.
-So, you need to look after yourself when in this city.
+Boston is known for its higher-than-average crime rate.
+So, it would be best to look after yourself in this city.
 Fortunately, we will dedicate the better part of this article to that subject.